Our complaints procedure complies with the requirements of the College of Mediators (CoM) and the Family Mediation Council (FMC).

 Any client dissatisfaction should first be addressed to the mediator, who will try to resolve the client’s concern, having if need be discussed the matter with their Professional Practice Consultant (PPC).

-If the client remains dissatisfied and wishes to take the matter further, the client will be referred to the mediator’s Professional Practice Consultant (PPC) who may see if the matter can be resolved by informal discussion.
+If the client remains dissatisfied and wishes to take the matter further, the client learn more will be referred to the mediator’s Professional Practice Consultant (PPC) who may see if the matter can be resolved by informal discussion.

 If the client remains dissatisfied, the PPC will ask the client to put their concern in writing for a more formal consideration of the complaint.
 A written complaint will be acknowledged within 3 working days, and further investigation and a response to the client will be arranged within 14 days.
 Methods of complaint investigation will usually include all or some of the following:- reading case notes; direct contact with the complainant (meetings and telephone calls); indirect contact (correspondence such as letters and e-mails) and reviewing the complainant’s concern with the mediator.